Operation Inherent Resolve: 2015

+In November 2015, Commodore Captain Augustus Bennett commanding the USS Kearsarge (LHD-3) Amphibious Ready Group entered the 5th Fleet AOR in conjunction with the 26th Marine Expeditionary Unit under the command of Colonel Robert Fulford, consisting of the, USS Arlington (LPD-24) and USS Oak Hill (LSD-51) to commence airstrikes on IS.
+Prior to this, the ARG rendezvoused with the Turkish Navy for Egemen 2015.
+They concluded their OIR mission on 10 March with a total of 130 sorties and 60 strikes.

 On 22 October 2015, a U.S. Master Sergeant, Joshua Wheeler, was killed in action when he, with about 30 other U.S. special operations soldiers and a Peshmerga unit, conducted a prison break near Hawija in the disputed territories of Northern Iraq, in which about 70 hostages were rescued, five IS members were captured and "a number" were killed or wounded.
 Sergeant First Class Thomas Payne was awarded the Medal of Honor for his actions during the operation.
 The Kurdistan Regional Government said after the raid that none of the 15 prisoners it was intended to rescue were found.

 From May, North American Rockwell OV-10 Broncos joined the operation, flying more than 120 combat sorties over 82 days.
 It is speculated they provided close air support for special forces missions.
 The experiment ended satisfactorily, but a US Air Force spokesman stated it remains unlikely they will invest in reactivating the OV-10 on a regular basis because of the overhead cost of operating an additional aircraft type.